arihcortes/Robotics-and-Machine-Intelligence/README.md

 <p align="center">
   <img src="images/swarm.png" />
 </p>
-Robot_Swarm.py generates N robots on a MxM map for them to explore.
+Robot_Swarm.py generates N robots on an MxM map for them to explore.
 Positions on the map can either be labeled as unmapped, planned, mapped, or wall.
 All bots share the same destination selection algorithm and utilize A* search to find a path.
 The bots keep track of all explored areas and continue exploring until all positions have been mapped.
 The goal of the algorithm is not to keep the swarm together but instead explore the map in the fewest iterations possible.
 In order to prevent robots from moving in a clump and walking the same path, a list of the closest positions is kept and a random option is chosen.

 ### 1 Map exploration with 5 Robots
 <p align="center">